 Shared decision making

-- Practice Transformation Support Hub: Through the hub, providers will have the opportunity to participate in training for implementation of shared decision making strategies.
-Learn more about the hub.
+- Through the Healthier Washington Collaboration Portal, providers can participate in a free, online shared decision making course.
+Learn more about the training.

 - The Bree Collaborative Shared Decision Making workgroup launched in January 2019.
 This group will identify best implementation practices to increase the use of shared decision making in Washington State.